DivanTadaTombou1/-Real-Estate-Analytics-Platform/README.md

 GROUP BY
     property_id;

--- Compare rental yields in different neighborhoods using advanced spatial analysis and statistical modeling techniques WITH NeighborhoodRentalYields AS (
+-- Compare rental yields in different neighborhoods WITH NeighborhoodRentalYields AS (
     SELECT
         neighborhood,